dotnet/runtime/docs/coreclr/botr/ryujit-overview.md

 # Internal Representation (IR)

+## `Compiler` object

+The `Compiler` object is the primary data structure of the JIT.
+While it is not part of the JIT's IR per se, it serves as the root from which the data structures that implement the IR are accessible.
+For example, the `Compiler` object points to the head of the function's `BasicBlock` list with the `fgFirstBB` field, as well as having additional pointers to the end of the list, and other distinguished locations. `ICorJit`Compiler`::CompileMethod()` is invoked for each method, and creates a new `Compiler` object.
+Thus, the JIT need not worry about thread synchronization while accessing `Compiler` state.
+The EE has the necessary synchronization to ensure there is a single JIT’d copy of a method when two or more threads try to trigger JIT compilation of the same method.

 ## Overview of the IR

 RyuJIT represents a function as a doubly-linked list of `BasicBlock` values.
 Each `BasicBlock` has explicit edges to its successors that define the function's non-exceptional control flow.
 Exceptional control flow is implicit, with protected regions and handlers described in a table of `EHblkDsc` values.
 At the beginning of a compilation, each `BasicBlock` contains nodes in a high-level, statement- and tree-oriented form (HIR); this form persists throughout the JIT's front end.
 During the first phase of the back end--the rationalization phase--the HIR for each block is lowered to a linearly-ordered, node-oriented form (LIR).
-The fundamental distinction between HIR and LIR is in ordering semantics, though there are also some restrictions on the types of nodes that may appear in an LIR block.
+The fundamental distinction between HIR and LIR is in ordering semantics, though there are also some restrictions on the types of nodes that may appear in an HIR or LIR block.

 Both HIR and LIR blocks are composed of `GenTree` nodes that define the operations performed by the block.
-A `GenTree` node may consume some number of operands and may produce a singly-defined, at-most-singly-used value as a result (an SDSU or "tree" temp).
+A `GenTree` node may consume some number of operands and may produce a singly-defined, at-most-singly-used value as a result.
+These values are referred to interchangably as *SDSU* temps or *tree* temps.
 Defs of SDSU temps are represented by `GenTree` nodes themselves, and uses are represented by edges from the using node to the defining node.
 Furthermore, SDSU temps defined in one block may not be used in a different block.
 In cases where a value must be multiply-defined, multiply-used, or defined in one block and used in another, the IR provides another class of temporary: the local var.
 Local vars are defined by assignment nodes in HIR or store nodes in LIR, and are used by local var nodes in both forms.

-An HIR block is composed of a doubly-linked list of statements, each of which references a single expression tree (`gtStmtExpr`).
+An HIR block is composed of a doubly-linked list of statement nodes (`GenTreeStmt`), each of which references a single expression tree (`gtStmtExpr`).
 The `GenTree` nodes in this tree execute in "tree order", which is defined as the order produced by a depth-first, left-to-right traversal of the tree, with two notable exceptions:
 - Binary nodes marked with the `GTF_REVERSE_OPS` flag execute their right operand tree (`gtOp2`) before their left operand tree (`gtOp1`)
 - Dynamically-sized block copy nodes where `gtEvalSizeFirst` is `true` execute the `gtDynamicSize` tree before executing their other operand trees
 In addition to tree order, HIR also requires that no SDSU temp is defined in one statement and used in another.
-In situations where the requirements of tree and statement order prove onerous (e.g. when code must execute at a particular point in a function), HIR provides `GT_COMMA` nodes as an escape valve: these nodes consume and discard the results of their left-hand side (indeed, they do not require that the LHS actually produces a value) while producing a copy of the vaule produced by their right-hand side.
-This allows the compiler to insert code in the middle of a statement without requiring that the statement be split in two.
+In situations where the requirements of tree and statement order prove onerous (e.g. when code must execute at a particular point in a function), HIR provides `GT_COMMA` nodes as an escape valve: these nodes consume and discard the results of their left-hand side while producing a copy of the vaule produced by their right-hand side.
+This allows the compiler to insert code in the middle of a statement without requiring that the statement be split apart.

 An LIR block is composed of a doubly-linked list of `GenTree` nodes, each of which describes a single operation in the method.
 These nodes execute in the order given by the list; there is no relationship between the order in which a node's operands appear and the order in which the operators that produced those operands execute.
 The only exception to this rule occurs after the register allocator, which may introduce `GT_COPY` and `GT_RELOAD` nodes that execute in "spill order".
 Spill order is defined as the order in which the register allocator visits a node's operands.
 For correctness, the code generator must generate code for spills, reloads, and `GT_COPY`/`GT_RELOAD` nodes in this order.

 In addition to HIR and LIR `BasicBlock`s, a separate representation--`insGroup` and `instrDesc`--is used during the actual instruction encoding.

 ![RyuJIT IR Overview](../images/ryujit-ir-overview.png)

-## `Compiler` object

-The `Compiler` object is the primary data structure of the JIT.
-The `Compiler` object points to the head of the function's `BasicBlock` list with the `fgFirstBB` field, as well as having additional pointers to the end of the list, and other distinguished locations. `ICorJit`Compiler`::CompileMethod()` is invoked for each method, and creates a new `Compiler` object.
-Thus, the JIT need not worry about thread synchronization while accessing `Compiler` state.
-The EE has the necessary synchronization to ensure there is a single JIT’d copy of a method when two or more threads try to trigger JIT compilation of the same method.

 ## GenTree Nodes